mit-crpg/OpenMOC/docs/source/usersguide/input.rst

       source_value = source_distribution(x_pt, y_pt, group)
       solver.setFixedSourceByFSR(fsr_id, group, source_value)

-So far only the ``computeEigenvalue(...)`` routine has been introduced for solving neutron transport problems.
 The OpenMOC ``Solver`` has other solution options in addition to the eigenvalue solver which can be very useful for fixed source calculations.
 Specifically, the ``computeFlux(...)`` and ``computeSource(...)`` routines solve neutron transport over the problem without computing an eigenvalue.

 .. note:: The fixed source can **only** be set **after** ``TrackGenerator`` has generated tracks